ibm-cloud-docs/secrets-manager/assign-access.md

 6. Select an access group to give its contained users and service IDs access to your secret group.
 7. Choose a combination of [access roles](/docs/secrets-manager?topic=secrets-manager-iam) to assign.

     If you want grant the users or service IDs in your access group the ability to view your {{site.data.keyword.secrets-manager_short}} service instance from the Resource list in the {{site.data.keyword.cloud_notm}} console, be sure to assign the **Viewer** platform role to your secret group.
-The additional service roles that you assign to the secret group, such as **Reader** or **Writer** service roles, further narrows the actions that can be completed on secrets that are contained in that group.
+The additional service roles that you assign to the secret group, such as **Reader** or **Writer** service roles, further narrow the actions that can be completed on secrets that are contained in that group.
 8. Click **Review**.
 9. Review your selections and click **Assign**.